micheleangioni/message-board/readme.md

     'MicheleAngioni\MessageBoard\MessageBoardServiceProvider'

-and the MessageBoard facade in the aliases array
+and the MessageBoard facades in the aliases array

+    'MbPermissions' => 'MicheleAngioni\MessageBoard\Facades\MbPermissions',
     'MessageBoard' => 'MicheleAngioni\MessageBoard\Facades\MessageBoard'

 You can now run migrations and seeding through `php artisan migrate --path="database/migrations/messageboard"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.